with-code-example/golang-with-code-example/content/blog/2023-08-05-how-to-deploy-sonarqube-with-docker-compose.md

 title: How to Use Sonarqube With Docker Compose
 subtitle: Install and use sonarqube with docker
 description: Docker and Docker Compose are powerful tools for containerization, allowing developers to package, distribute, and run applications and their dependencies in isolated containers.
+date: 2023-08-05
 featured_image: https://res.cloudinary.com/harendra21/image/upload/w_1200/awesome-blog/awesome-golang/How_To_Use_Soanrqube_With_Docker_Compose_c9jz7a.png
 thumbnail: https://res.cloudinary.com/harendra21/image/upload/w_400/awesome-blog/awesome-golang/How_To_Use_Soanrqube_With_Docker_Compose_c9jz7a.png
-tags: [golang, sonarqube]
+tags:
+  - Docker
+  - Docker Compose
+  - Containerization
+  - SonarQube
+  - Code Quality
 comments: true
+toc: true
+draft: false
 slug: how-to-deploy-sonarqube-with-docker-compose
-date: 2023-08-05
-draft: false
-toc: true
-series: ['Golang Sonarqube']
+series:
+  - Golang Sonarqube
 ---

 Docker and Docker Compose are powerful tools for containerization, allowing developers to package, distribute, and run applications and their dependencies in isolated containers.
 Here's a brief overview of both tools and instructions on how to install them on an Ubuntu machine: